The generic geometry of steady state varieties: Generic absolute concentration robustness

-\begin{corollary} Consider a reaction network for which the steady state system $f$ is nondegenerate.
+\begin{corollary} Consider a weakly nondegenerate reaction network with steady state system~$f$.
 If the set of $\k\in\RR^m_{>0}$ for which $\VV_{>0}(f_\k)$ has local ACR for $X_i$ has nonempty Euclidean interior, then the network has generic local ACR for $X_i$, and hence any of the equivalent statements (ii)-(iv) in \Cref{thm:localACR} holds. \end{corollary}

 \begin{remark} Suppose $M\in \ZZ_{\geq 0}^{n\times m}$.
 In this case, we can replace $I=\langle f_1,\dots,f_s\rangle \subseteq \CC(\k)[x^\pm]$ in \Cref{thm:localACR_poly}(iv) with the saturation ideal